-Venezuela: Maduro claims huge voter turnout
+Venezuela: Maduro claims victory in vote that critics call a sham

 Speaking at a press briefing in Caracas, Capriles said voter participation Sunday was less than 15%.
 He claimed voter turnout was three times higher two weeks ago for an opposition-led, non-binding referendum against Maduro's proposed Constituent Assembly.

+On July 16, more than 7 million Venezuelans cast ballots in an unofficial vote against Maduro's Constituent Assembly.
+Maduro ignored the results of the vote.

-The president of the National Assembly, Julio Borges, tweeted earlier that Lucena's announcement of voter turnout of more than 8 million was almost triple the true turnout and "the biggest electoral fraud in our history."
+The president of the National Assembly, Julio Borges, tweeted that Lucena's Sunday announcement of voter turnout of more than 8 million was almost triple the true turnout and "the biggest electoral fraud in our history."

-The polls opened at 6 a.m.
-ET Sunday, with nearly 380,000 troops guarding voting stations, according to a government release.

-On the streets, National Guardsmen clashed with opposition protesters and police fired tear gas at crowds in Caracas.
+National Guardsmen clashed with protesters Sunday, and police fired tear gas at crowds in Caracas.

 As dozens of police officers rode motorcycles through the Altamira neighborhood, a large explosion went off.
 Agence France-Presse video showed two officers, each with a leg on fire as comrades rushed to help them.

-At one spot in the capital, opposition demonstrators set up barricades on a highway.

-The death toll from the unrest ongoing since early April is 125, according to a statement from the Venezuelan attorney general's office.
-That number does not include at least two of Sunday's deaths, in which the reasons for the killings are under investigation.
+The death toll from the unrest since early April reached 125, according to the Venezuelan attorney general's office.
+That number does not include at least two of Sunday's deaths.
+The circumstances of those deaths are under investigation.

 News broke early that one of the candidates in the election, lawyer José Félix Pineda, had been shot dead in his home on Saturday and that opposition leader Ricardo Campos died Sunday morning.
 State prosecutors are investigating both deaths.